Evaluating Transportation Options

 · Consumers benefits.
 Improved options allow consumers to save money, avoid stress, and reduce their need to chauffeur non-drivers.

 · Efficiency.
-Consumer choice is necessary for economic efficiency (Market Principles), reflecting the principle of consumer sovereignty, which requires that markets respond to consumer demands.
-Improved transportation choice allows consumers to choose the most efficient option for each trip.
+Consumer choice is necessary for economic efficiency (Market Principles), reflecting the principle of consumer sovereignty, which requires that markets respond to consumer Travel Demands.
+Improved transportation options allows consumers to choose the most efficient option for each trip.

 · Equity.
 Inadequate transport options often limits the personal and economic opportunities available to people who are physically, economically or socially disadvantaged.
 Increasing transportation options can help achieve equity objectives.